thucvinguyen/final-be/README.md

 As a user, I can update my profile with personal information such as name, avatar, and fitness details.
 As a user, I can view my own profile, including my workout history, meals, and progress.
-As a user, I can view another user's profile given their user ID and see their shared workouts and meals.

 ---